bdurand/active_record_query_counter/README.md

 end
 ```

-You can also set separate thresholds on the Rack middleware when you install it.
+You can set separate thresholds on the Rack middleware when you install it.

 ```ruby
 Rails.application.config.middleware.use(ActiveRecordQueryCounter::RackMiddleware, thresholds: {